Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 • chronic serious illnesses kidneys and liver;

-• celiac disease (possibly).
+• Celiac disease (possibly).

-Prolactin may increase with the following medicines:
+Prolactin may increase when taking the following medications:

-• verapamil, bezafibrat;
+• verapamil, bezafibrate;

 • omeprazole, some antiallergic drugs;